|Host Institution:||Semester, Academic Year, Summer programs:

 The city of Cuzco is full of life both day and night.
 By day, explore the winding streets and stone arches constructed by the Spaniards, or seek out ancient treasures hidden within colonial mansions and churches.
 At nightfall, the city of Cuzco is beautifully lit up and comes alive with energy and music.

-The Universidad San Ignacio de Loyola is a bilingual university with campuses in both Cuzco and Lima.
+The Universidad San Ignacio de Loyola (USIL) is a bilingual university with campuses in both Cuzco and Lima.
 USIL offers innovative educational options with a focus on entrepreneurship.
-Although this is a Spanish-speaking university, many regular university courses, taken by both Peruvian and international students, are taught in English, as the university believes this will prepare their graduates for a competitive labor market.
+Although this is a Spanish-speaking university, most of the classes at the Cuzco location are taught in English and are taken with other international students.

-Another important mission of the Universidad San Ignacio de Loyola is to encourage volunteerism among all students.
-International students especially benefit from this, as it is a wonderful opportunity to meet Peruvian people and immerse yourself in the local culture, while also helping those in need.
+An important mission of the Universidad San Ignacio de Loyola is to encourage all students to engage in volunteering.
+International students can especially benefit from this, as it is a wonderful opportunity to meet Peruvian people and immerse yourself in the local culture, while also helping those in need.
 During orientation, you’ll have the chance to learn about available volunteer opportunities and sign up.
 Past students have volunteered in many different capacities, including teaching English and working with neglected children, disabled adults and children, and at-risk teens.

 Students can choose to live with a Peruvian host family or in a dorm.
 Homestay accommodation includes 3 meals a day.
 In the dorm, daily breakfast is included; other meals are the student’s responsibility.
 The dorm has a restaurant where students may purchase meals, and students will have access to a kitchen as well.
 All student housing includes Internet access and is located in safe neighborhoods, within a reasonable distance from the university.
 Full details about ASA housing, as well as answers to commonly asked questions, can be found on our Housing page.